Bold Executive Leadership Trends in 2025

 • Agility: Fractionals drop into a business in weeks, not the 4‑6 months typical for full‑time searches.

-• Scarce skill access: Early‑stage AI, turnaround finance or global GTM muscle—on tap, exactly when needed.
+• Scarce skill access: Early‑stage AI, turnaround finance, or global GTM muscle—on tap, exactly when needed.

 • Experience diversity: Leaders who serve three‑plus companies simultaneously cross‑pollinate ideas at speed.